Your FI Community

 Location access is blocked.
 To enable it, click the icon in your browser's address bar and allow location access, then reload the page.

-The easiest way to find local groups across South Carolina.
-This group aggregates 4+ local communities and their events statewide — from Charleston and Greenville to Columbia and the Grand Strand.
+The easiest way to find local groups across Minnesota.
+This group aggregates 6 local communities and their events statewide — from the Twin Cities and Rochester to Duluth, Mankato, and beyond.
 Most meetups and discussions happen at the local level, so check out the city groups below to find your closest community.

-The easiest way to find local groups across New Jersey.
-This group aggregates 6 local communities and their events statewide — from North Jersey and the Shore to Princeton, Cherry Hill, and beyond.
+The easiest way to find local groups across Texas.
+This group aggregates 15+ local communities and their events statewide — from Dallas-Fort Worth and Houston to Austin, San Antonio, and beyond.
 Most meetups and discussions happen at the local level, so check out the city groups below to find your closest community.

 Upcoming Events